survivejs/webpack-book/content/Configuring-react-js.md

   module: {
     loaders: [{
       test: /\.jsx?$/, // A regexp to test the require path. accepts either js or jsx
-      loader: 'jsx?harmony' // The module to load. "jsx" is short for "jsx-loader" }]
+      loader: 'babel' // The module to load. "babel" is short for "babel-loader" }]
   }
 };